LANTAU ISLAND

 Ngong Ping is set in scenic surroundings

-At the end of the approach path is a 4.1 metre cauldron seated on a pedestal.
+Along the path from the piazza to Po Lin Monastery is a 4.1 metre cauldron seated on a pedestal.
 The cauldron was erected in 1998 and commemorates the end of British sovereignty and return of Hong Kong to the motherland a year earlier.
 The cauldron is engraved with the pattern of the Bauhinia, the national emblem of Hong Kong.
-The cauldron was originally located in Di Tan Square outside the entrance gate to the monastery but was moved in late 2008 ahead of construction works.
+The cauldron was originally located in Di Tan Square but was moved to its present location during construction works for the piazza.
 Just beyond is the two storey Welto Temple where visitors are greeted by the smiling Maitreya Buddha with Welto Bodhisattva behind.
 This temple acts as a sentinel for the main temple, Hall of Great Hero, beyond.

 Cauldron commemorating the reunification of Hong Kong with China and Welto Temple beyond.